ihasdapie/ihasdapie/README.md

 I’m a student at the University of Toronto Engineering Science program passionate about **identifying problems** in the world around me and **creating solutions** for them.
 When I’m not cramming for school, I enjoy cooking and playing badminton.

 What I'm working on right now:
-- [the Humerus Bot](https://utmist.gitlab.io/projects/humerus) A NLP NN designed to win Cards Against Humanity, a popular humor-based party game.
+- aUToronto Systems & Simulations team: Automated testing & evaluation of autonomous vehicles
-- Web dev & data collection contracting for BC Parks Foundation: coming soon(?)
+- Research @ ISML: I work with accelerating machine learning tasks on memristor crossbars
-- aUToronto Systems & Simulations team
+- Web dev & data collection for BC Parks Foundation: coming soon(?)

 - trying to make it through university!

 Check out some of my projects:
 1. [GrocerCheck](https://grocercheck.ca): A web app with live grocery store busyness to help people socially distance effectively during the COVID-19 pandemic.
 2. Butternut: A chrome extension that uses predictive text generation models to detect ai-generated text
-3. SSigVer: A siamese neural net for signature authentication.
+3. [dotfiles](https://github.com/ihasdapie/dotfiles): Some config files for software I use.
+I like to think my vim setup (though messy) is pretty spiffy
 Connect with me:

 - LinkedIn: [https://www.linkedin.com/in/brianchen28914/](linkedin.com/in/brianchen28914)